Jerwin Gaco: Davao Occidental Tigers

 As a free agent, Gaco signed with the Davao Occidental Tigers.
 At 40 years old, he added another championship to his collection when the Tigers defeated the San Juan Knights in the finals of the 2020 MPBL Lakan Cup.
 Before the following season, he, along with eight other players, were cut from the team.

 JPS Zamboanga City Valientes

 In the 1st conference of the VisMin Super Cup, Gaco joined the Zamboanga City JPS.
 He had a double-double of 24 points and 12 rebounds in a win over the MisOr Brew AuthoriTea.
 He made that conference's Mythical Team, along with Hesed Gabo, Michael Mabulac, James Castro, and John Wilson.

 Davao Occidental Tigers / Davao Pilipinas

 Gaco rejoined the team for the FilBasket Subic Championship.
 That team made it to the semifinals.

 The Tigers then moved to the PSL.
 He only played one game for them in the first conference.
 Davao won the conference championship, giving him his 17th championship overall.

 He was set to play for them once again as the rebranded Davao Pilipinas were originally picked to represent the Philippines in the ABL.
 However, those plans fell through and the Zamboanga Valientes became the new Philippine representatives for the ABL.

+Coaching career

+Gaco became an assistant coach for the University of Makati Herons under coach Mike Pacasio.